ted-black/BackgroundJobCodingChallenge/README.md

 process maintains a thread safe queue of items.
 A worker pool is managed by the worker process, so that tasks (workers) can be scaled up or down depending on workload, max concurrency and scaling threshold.
-The worker process can do item or batch processing.**
+The worker process can do item or batch processing.
+Developers can extend the functionality by adding methods to the JobProcess class, and statements to the WorkerFactory class.**

 ![](./image1.png)